 Well, isn’t that just swell?

-As I have explained elsewhere, Job was wrong about God being a thief and a killer.
-Judging by the reaction that post stirred you’d think I was a heretic, but I was merely repeating something Jesus said (John 10:10) and Paul said (Rom 11:29).
+As I have explained elsewhere, Job was wrong.
+Judging by the reaction that article got you might think I was a heretic, but I was merely repeating something Jesus and Paul said (John 10:10, Rom 11:29).

-Today I want to go a little further and address three lies or half-truths that may need to be rooted out of your belief-set.
+Today I want to address three more lies or half-truths that may need to be rooted out of your belief-set.

 There is perhaps no more damaging lie than the belief that God is in control of everything and that he is the reason everything happens.
 You hear stuff like this all time: